Miodrag Kostić

-Miodrag Kostić (Serbian Cyrillic: Миодраг Костић; born on 25 August 1959) is a Serbian businessman.
-Kostić is the founder and owner of MK Group, a diversified holding company focusing primarily on agribusiness.
-As of 2014, he is the 2nd richest man in Serbia, right after Miroslav Mišković, with an average net worth of 520 million euros.
+Miodrag Kostić (Serbian Cyrillic: Миодраг Костић; 25 August 1959 – 13 November 2024) was a Serbian businessman.
+He was the founder and owner of MK Group, a diversified holding company focusing primarily on agribusiness, green energy, and tourism.

 Early life and education

-Kostić was born on 25 August 1959 in Vrbas, SFR Yugoslavia.
+Kostić was born on 25 August 1959 in Vrbas, FPR Yugoslavia.
 Kostić graduated from the Faculty of Economics at the University of Novi Sad at the Department of Information Technology in 1983.

 Professional career

 In 1983, he began a private business – initially as the owner of a private company for trade, import-export and manufacturing activities which in 1995 grew into MK Group.
 Since 2000, MK Group has managed sugar factories (factories Pećinci, Vrbas, Kovačica), more than 10 agribusiness enterprises, trade and warehouse complexes ("Granex-port", "Žito Bačka").

-As of December 2017, Kostić’s MK Group has a total of 29 companies within its holding, with most of them being in Vojvodina.
+As of December 2017, Kostić’s MK Group had a total of 29 companies within its holding, most of them in Vojvodina.
 MK Group performs a variety of services, such as agribusiness, wholesale, real estate and banking.
 Some of the most notable subsidiary companies include Carnex Vrbas (meat industry), Sunoko (sugar industry), Agroglobe (fertilizing and wholesale of agriculture products), PIK-Bečej (agribusiness) and others.
+Over the years, the media had labelled Kostić the 'King of Sugar'.

-Kostić is also the President of the Management Board of AIK Banka which, in June 2019, fully took over the ownership of Gorenjska Banka and thus successfully completed the takeover process in Slovenia.
+Kostić was also the President of the Management Board of AIK Banka which, in June 2019, fully took over the ownership of Gorenjska Banka and thus successfully completed the takeover process in Slovenia.
 Being the first bank from Serbia to enter the European Union market, AIK Banka has confirmed its plans for further regional expansion.

 In June 2020, Kostić’s MK Group completed the process of acquisition of 67% of the shares of Victoria Group.
 With the integration of Victoria Group member companies, Sojaprotein, Victoria Oil, Victoria Logistic, Luka Bačka Palanka and VZS Stočna hrana, MK Group has acquired the status of the majority owner, while the previous shareholders Milija Babovic and Apsara Limited remained minority owners.

 In June 2020, Miodrag Kostić’s company completed the acquisition of the Slovenian branch of Heta Asset Resolution.
 At the end of 2019, MK Group was selected as the best bidder in the tender, meeting the formal requests for payment and purchase with the official approval of the Public Agency of the Republic of Slovenia for Protection of Competition and the approvals of the Competition Protection Commissions of Serbia and Montenegro.